venkat-ranganathan/projects/index.md

 # 🤖

-Here's some projects I've completed as an Electrical Engineering student
+Here are some projects I've completed as an Electrical Engineering student

 ## Minesweeper